 The weather is the same in Vienna, cold mornings and warm afternoons that will confuse you on deciding what to wear.
-The buildings are the same in Vienna, gothic and influenced by Roman architecture, for the city has been permanent seat of two Holy Roman Emperors and thus was also once the capital of the Holy Roman Empire. – This perhaps explain why there are so many churches in the city – thus a hundred spires.
+The buildings are the same in Vienna, gothic and influenced by Roman architecture, for the city has been the permanent seat of two Holy Roman Emperors and thus was also once the capital of the Holy Roman Empire. – This perhaps explains why there are so many churches in the city – thus a hundred spires.

 Anyway, here are some of the ‘what to see and what to do’ for your Family City Break in Prague.

-Spires and Red Roofs
+Spires and Red Roofs, Petrin Tower

 A somehow good photo view of Prague from the Petrín tower.
 The tower is not as tall as the Danube Tower but being situated on a hill, it surely gives a much higher point of view.
 Notice all the red brick roofs!
 They definitely would look awesome when covered in snow!

-Prague’s title “the City of a Hundred Spires” definitely fits it, i f not it should be a Thousand Spires.
+Prague’s title “the City of a Hundred Spires” definitely fits it, if not it should be a Thousand Spires.
 The city outline becomes a lot interesting with all of the spires.

 Prague’s Old Town is a treasure trove of many historical significance, a lot of bric-a-brac, trinkets to distract you, local food, and Czech produce not found in other places.
 The walk leading through the Old Town was full of other tourists, many of them clad in same shirts, as they are friends of either a bride or a groom for their despedida de soltera or bachelor’s night.

 There are also street performers, men and women clad in traditional clothing, armor you can take pictures with.